IlamadhiChandran/Budget-Tracker/README.md

-# Budget-Tracker
+Budget Tracker

+Purpose
-A simple and interactive Budget Tracker web application that helps users manage their personal finances by recording income and expenses, calculating totals, and visualizing spending patterns.
-All data is stored locally in the browser so it persists even after a page refresh
+A simple web application to manage personal finances by tracking income and expenses, with automatic calculations and visual representation.

+Features
+Add Transactions: Enter description, amount, and select Income or Expense.
+Live Calculations: Displays total income, total expenses, and current balance.
+Visualization: Pie chart showing income vs expenses.
+Filtering: View all, income-only, or expense-only transactions.
+Data Persistence: Uses LocalStorage to retain data after page refresh.
+Delete Function: Allows removal of individual transactions.

+Technologies Used
+HTML5: Structure of the application.
+CSS3: Styling and responsive dashboard layout.
+JavaScript: Handles logic, calculations, filtering, and LocalStorage.
+Chart.js: Used for visualizing income and expenses.

+Setup Instructions
+Place index.html, style.css, and script.js in the same folder.
+Open index.html in any modern web browser.